John George Alleman: Diocese of Dubuque

 The second St. Joseph's Church in Fort Madison, Iowa, constructed under the leadership of Father Alleman in 1847.

 In 1840 Alleman established St. Joseph Church with the assistance of the few Catholic residents of the city.
 He resided in the basement of the small church building.
 He took his meals in homes of parishioners or at a local boarding house.
 He started a school in the church building, where he would teach the children whenever he was in town.
 By 1847 the small church was replaced by a larger structure.
 He also planned to build a rectory and a school building, but they were never built in his time there.
 Alleman continued to live in the basement of the new church.
 It was not all work for the priest; he also enjoyed gardening.
 He raised flowers, fruits and vegetables in his garden.
 He was credited with breeding the "Alleman Rose".

 Fort Madison was only his home base, however.
 During his years there he served missions in Sugar Creek (now known as St. Paul), West Point, Montrose, Burlington, Iowa City, St. Vincent's Church in a rural area west of Riverside, Keokuk, Augusta, Dodgeville, Bakers' Point, Farmington, Primrose, and Franklin, all in Iowa, and Nauvoo, Illinois.
 His name also appears in the baptismal registers of parishes in Sherrill and New Vienna, both of which are near Dubuque.
 At times, some of these parishes would have their own priest who would stay for a while and then leave, and Alleman would have to take over administration of the parish again.
 By 1851, however, Alleman was reduced to serving only Fort Madison with the other parishes being served by other priests.

-The rebuilt Mormon Temple in Nauvoo, Illinois.
-Father Alleman was granted access to the original Temple to perform his own religious responsibilities.
+The original Mormon Temple in Nauvoo, Illinois, which Alleman was granted access to in order to perform his own religious responsibilities.